SAP-samples/cloud-extension-ecc-business-process/mission/run-demo/README.md

     ![](./images/demo-10.png)

-- If you get the following error in the demo application log, check your the [Virus Scan setup](https://help.sap.com/doc/saphelp_nw751abap/7.51.0/en-US/b5/5d22518bc72214e10000000a44176d/frameset.htm) of your backend.
+- If you get the following error in the demo application log, check the [Virus Scan setup](https://help.sap.com/doc/saphelp_nw751abap/7.51.0/en-US/b5/5d22518bc72214e10000000a44176d/frameset.htm) of your ERP backend.

      ![](./images/virusscan.jpg)